mcamp/VizRob/_docs/overview.md

 In this visualization, states are yellow when there is at least one warning log in a state.
 States with at least one error log are red.
 When there are warnings and errors logs in the state, red has priority over the yellow.
 The default color for no warning or error log is gray.

+In this example you see at least three important states, which one should we analyze first?

 ![Type of Logs]({{ "/img/vizrob/typeLogs.png" | absolute_url }} "Type of Logs")